 The reception was held at the Royal Palace in Athens where all the guests came together again.
 This was followed by a long honeymoon that began in Greece and took the couple around the world.Embed from Getty Images

 The couple moved to Spain where their three children were born while the newlywed princess changed the spelling of her name to Sofia.
 In 1975, Juan Carlos became King of Spain on the death of the fascist dictator, Francisco Franco.
 He quickly set about working to introduce democracy to Spain, helping to bring the country to freedom.
 For decades, King Juan Carlos and Queen Sofia were a hugely popular royal couple.
 However, in the early 2010s, his reign became mired in controversy and he stepped aside in favour of his only son who became King Felipe VI in June 2014.
-Juan Carlos and Sofia’s marriage has been the subject of much speculation.
-But their royal wedding remains the start of a partnership that would change Spain and Europe forever.
+In 2020, Juan Carlos went into self imposed exile after continuing allegations of financial impropriety.
+Sofia remains in Spain.
+It’s not known if they have seen each other since and they will spend this 59th anniversary of their marriage apart.
+It is another dramatic twist in a royal story that began with a wedding that changed Spain forever.